IvyDowling/TF2MapParser/README.md

 #To make the map rotationally symmetrical, type:
 mirror

-We use Java's Scanner class, so white-space along a single line is no big deal you can include comments by using the '#' sign at the beginning of a line
+You can include comments by using the '#' sign at the beginning of a line
 #In general

 SKYBOX